What is intermittent fasting?

-Some women have experienced hormonal changes that lead to amenorrhea.
+Some women experience hormonal changes that lead to amenorrhea.
 Amenorrhea is the loss of a woman’s menstrual cycle for 3 consecutive cycles.
 Women can intermittent fast but should be on the lookout for abnormalities with their menstrual cycle.
 Start small and listen to your body.
 If it doesn’t feel right, assess your IF strategies and adjust accordingly.
 If it does feel right, continue with a watchful eye!
 Individuals with a history of eating disorders or disordered eating should probably steer clear from intermittent fasting as well.
-Women trying to conceive may not benefit from intermittent fasting and should discuss this with their provider.
+Women trying to conceive may not benefit from intermittent fasting and should discuss this with their general practitioner.

 - What can I drink during my fasting period?

 Non-caloric beverages like water, coffee, and tea are fine during the fasting period.
 If you can’t go without adding a small amount of cream to your coffee, that is fine, but be sure to not add any sugar to your coffee unless you want to spike your insulin and negate the positive effects of lower blood glucose.